XieLipeng0830/OpenJudge/docs/building_graders/generate_graders_from_data.md

 !!! warning "Don't Use When"
     - You have no labeled data
     - Your criteria are already well-defined and documented
-    - Simple rule-based evaluation is sufficient
+    - Simple Code-Based evaluation is sufficient

 ## Choose Your Evaluation Mode